essif-lab/framework/docs/terms/digital-actor.md

 conceptref: ":Actor"
 stage: draft
 hoverText: "Digital Actor: an Actor in the digital world (e.g. a running app, or a web-server)."
-glossaryText: "an %%actor|actor%% in the digital world (e.g. a running app, or a web-server)."
+glossaryText: "an %%actor^actor%% in the digital world (e.g. a running app, or a web-server)."
 ---

 ### Purpose